Mihnea2203/Book-keeper/README.md

 # Book-keeper
-The purpose of this project is to create a shortcut to the favorite website. ear the link, there is a favicon of the desired website.
+The purpose of this project is to create a shortcut to the favorite website.
+Near the link, there is a favicon of the desired website.